 Take Unused Paint Back To The Shop

 If you've changed your mind about a paint colour and you still have the receipt, you may be able to take it back for a refund or exchange it for something you will use.
+It's always worth checking with the shop on their policies to be sure as each place will differ.

 Give Away Any Old Paint